-We’re absolutely convinced being unspecialized has given us huge advantages in the search for a radically new music.
+We’re absolutely convinced being unspecialized has given us a huge advantage in the search for radically new music.

-There’s an obvious parallel here to what happens in the world of biology, where it’s seldom the most specialized species which evolve into importantly different new life forms.
+There’s an obvious parallel here to what happens in the world of biology, where the most specialized species seldom evolve into importantly different new life forms.

-This of course puts us at odds with all the experts who insist it’s only through specialization that one can accomplish anything serious.
-But before giving too much credence to these experts, one should always remember not so long ago their conventional wisdom had it that the earth was flat.
+This of course puts us at odds with all the experts who insist only through specialization can one accomplish anything serious.
+But before believing these professional thinkers, one should always remember not so long ago their conventional wisdom had it that the earth was flat.

-Besides we’re quite certain if we’d bought into this specialization rap and focused on one particular aspect of music, rather than tunneling towards its core from every direction as we have done, we never would have created such seriously beautiful music.
+Besides we’re quite certain if we’d bought into the specialization rap and focused on only one particular aspect of music, rather than tunneling towards its core from every direction as we’ve done, we never would have created such elegant magical music.

-And doing our own recording and editing has taught us to listen with more careful objectivity. ( Our Recording )
+While doing our own recording and editing has taught us to listen with more careful objectivity.